intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 to ensure that any single entity (other than the client itself) does not participate in contexts where both identities are visible.

-Context separation can be achieved in different ways, e.g. over time, across network paths, based on (en)coding, etc. The privacy-oriented protocols described in this document generally involve more complex partitioning, but the techniques to partition communication contexts still employ the same techniques:
+Context separation can be achieved in different ways, for example, over time, across network paths, based on (en)coding, etc. The privacy-oriented protocols described in this document generally involve more complex partitioning, but the techniques to partition communication contexts still employ the same techniques: